-Information about laws protecting the civil rights of military personnel and veterans.
+Information on federal laws protecting the rights of servicemembers, veterans, and their families.

-Overview of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) with questions and answers to help veterans learn about their USERRA rights.
+Overview of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
+Includes questions and answers to help veterans learn about their USERRA rights.

 Provides information for veterans, service members and dependents on resources available to further their education goals.

-Veterans' Employment and Training Service (VETS), U.S. Department of Labor
+Veterans' employment and training service (VETS), U.S. Dept. of Labor.

 Resources to help veterans prepare for meaningful careers, develop expertise, and find employment.
 Includes section on employment rights.

-Provides free legal advice to homeless and low-income veterans in the Greater Boston area.
+Provides free legal advice to homeless and low-income veterans with a case in Essex, Middlesex, Norfolk, Plymouth or Suffolk counties.
 "Veterans Legal Services' mission is to promote self-sufficiency, stability, and financial security of homeless and low-income veterans through free and accessible legal services."

 Information on the assistance available to veterans and their families who are facing financial hardship in an easy-to-read format.